Careers Lead: Mrs P Hunter

 - Personal Guidance

-The CEIAG programme at KSHS meets these proposals through designated Career lessons as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.
+The CEIAG programme at KSHS is striving to meet these proposals through designated Career lessons as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.

 A variety of lessons and events form part of the Careers Education Programme across all key stages, encouraging students to consider a wide variety of career opportunities.
 CEIAG encourages self- awareness as students examine their strengths, preferences, qualities, skills and potential.
 This will help students to develop a positive view of themselves, raise their aspirations and take responsibility for their own Career Pathway.

-There are excellent Careers Resources situated in the main library; access to a number of carefully selected on-line licensed sites for subject choices, help with CV building, Occupational information, UCAS information and many University and College prospectuses and we have a Careers Manager on-site for Information and Advice.
+There are excellent Careers Resources situated in the main library; access to a number of carefully selected on-line licensed sites for subject choices, help with CV building, Occupational information, UCAS information, University and College prospectuses and a Careers Lead on-site for Information and Advice.

-Annual Careers events include a Careers & University Fair with over 50 stands providing information and advice on university and college courses, apprenticeships and careers such as the Armed Forces.
+Annual Careers events include a Careers & University Fair providing information and advice on university and college courses, apprenticeships and careers such as the Armed Forces.

 Year 10 students attend a ‘World of Work’ event.
-This provides an opportunity for students to speak to many representatives from different career areas in person, to establish what that specific job involves, the qualifications required and different career routes that can be taken.
+This provides an opportunity for students to have multiple meaningful encounters with employers to learn more about their work, skills and qualifications required and routes into that particular career.

 Work Experience placements are facilitated during year 12; a dedicated week off timetable is allocated for this purpose during the summer term and it is expected that all students should take part.

-On-going work placements throughout Key Stage 5 can also be arranged around individual timetables where possible.
+On-going work placements throughout Key Stage 5 can also be arranged around individual timetables where possible including during enrichment time.

-All students are entitled to a 1-1 Careers interview at any time; these are arranged through the Careers Manager who can offer Information and Advice; students requiring Career guidance should request an interview via the Careers Manger to see the schools Independent Careers Guidance specialist.
+All students are entitled to a 1-1 Careers interview at any time; these are arranged through the Careers Lead who can offer Information and Advice; students requiring Career guidance should request an interview via the Careers Lead to see the schools Independent Careers Guidance specialist.

-All year 11 students are allocated a 1-1 guidance interview to discuss their options post 16;
+All year 11 students are attend a 1-1 guidance interview to discuss their options post 16;

-Year 9 students may request an appointment with the careers manager or the guidance professional to assist with their GCSE choices.
+Year 9 students may request an appointment with the careers Lead or the guidance professional to assist with their GCSE choices.

-The school recognizes the important role that Parents/Guardians have in helping shape the Educational and Career choices of students.
-Our aim is to keep Parents/Guardians informed of any new developments during times of transition and we welcome their interaction with Tutors, Student Support/Guidance services, Heads of Year, Subject Leaders and the Careers Manager.
+The school recognizes the importance that Parents/Guardians have in helping shape the Educational and Career choices of students.
+Our aim is to keep Parents/Guardians informed of any new developments during times of transition and we welcome their interaction with Tutors, Student Support/Guidance services, Heads of Year, Subject Leaders and the Careers Lead.

 Information on the Careers education programme for individual year groups, or ‘schemes of work’, their aims and activities can be found by selecting the relevant year group pdf.